2017 Toyota LandCruiser Prado Review

 What about safety in a Toyota Prado?Expand Section

 The Australasian New Car Assessment Program (ANCAP) has awarded all Prados its maximum five stars for safety.
+The five-star rating was re-issued in May 2014, but it is based on ANCAP standards for 2009.

 I like driving - will I enjoy this car?Expand Section